isomerpages/moe-temaseksec/_events/Upcoming Events/Sec 1 Registration (2025 Intake).md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>All parents will receive a link to acknowledge your child's Sec 1 Posting
+<p>All parents will receive an offer letter to acknowledge your child's Sec
-to Temasek Secondary School Placement via PG on 19 December 2024 from 12.00pm onwards.</p>
+1 Posting to Temasek Secondary School via PG on 19 December 2024 from 12.00pm onwards.</p>
 <p></p>
 <p><strong>Please complete and submit the form online.</strong>